B. V. Doshi

-Balkrishna Vithaldas Doshi OAL (26 August 1927 – 24 January 2023) was an Indian architect.
+Balkrishna Vithaldas Doshi (26 August 1927 – 24 January 2023) was an Indian architect.
 He is an important figure in Indian architecture and noted for his contributions to the evolution of architectural discourse in India.
 Having worked under Le Corbusier and Louis Kahn, he was a pioneer of modernist and brutalist architecture in India.

 His noteworthy designs include FLAME University, IIM Bangalore, IIM Udaipur, NIFT Delhi, Amdavad ni Gufa, CEPT University, and the Aranya Low Cost Housing development in Indore for which was awarded the Aga Khan Award for Architecture.
+Nalanda International University that was inaugurated by Prime Minister Narendra Modi was designed by him.

 In 2018, he became the first Indian architect to receive the Pritzker Architecture Prize.
 He was also awarded the Padma Shri, the Padma Bhushan, the Padma Vibhushan, and the Royal Institute of British Architects' Royal Gold Medal for 2022.

 Early life

 Doshi was born to a Gujarati Vaishnav Hindu family in Pune.
 His mother died when he was 10 months old and his father remarried, with his grandfather and aunts helping raise him.
 At the age of eleven, he was injured in a fire accident, and thereafter walked with a slight limp.
 He studied at the Sir J. J. School of Art in Mumbai between 1947 and 1950.